 Your website is your most critical digital brand touch point and it needs to be maintained.
 In today’s world, information, trends, preferences, and technology move faster than ever.
 Does that mean you need to update your website with every trending color or design trend?
-No, but it does mean that if you wait a couple years to touch your website, people will notice.
+No, but it does mean that if you wait a couple of years to touch your website, people will notice.
 (Want to know the 5 signs your website is outdated?)

 Here are 5 opportune times to update your website:

 1. You’re expanding your business offering

 If you are getting ready for a big product launch, it’s a good idea to anticipate increased traffic to your website and make sure you’re looking your best online.
-This may be a time when you get a lot more attention than you normally would, and you want to ensure people who don’t often interact with your brand see it at its best.
-If you are adding a product offering or a new product line, you want to make sure people see your brand as innovative.
+You want to make sure people see your brand as innovative.
 If your website looks outdated, this may hurt your brand perception.

 2. Changing direction